 "I think this country faces two enormous challenges, among others," he said in the CBS interview.
 "One is a lack of economic mobility and opportunity for most Americans, and the other is the need to restore integrity to our government."

-The former school superintendent is now the twenty-first Democratic candidate, the seventh senator and second Coloradoan -- after his colleague, former Gov. John Hickenlooper -- to enter the race.
+The former school superintendent is now the 21st Democratic candidate, the seventh senator and second Coloradoan -- after his colleague, former Gov. John Hickenlooper -- to enter the race.

 Former Vice President Joe Biden